illustration The Besançon Museum

 • Room 5:

-Small gestures, big effects: threats to biodiversity.
+Small actions, big effects: threats to biodiversity.

 • Room 6: